When You Care Enough to Send the Very Best

 Increased Demand Creates a Larger Unit

-In 1986 the 160th was renamed the 160th Aviation Group (Airborne).
-In May of 1990 the unit became the 160th Special Operations Aviation Regiment (Airborne).
-As demand for highly trained Special Operations Aviation assets has increased the regiment has activated three battalions, a new and separate detachment, and has incorporated one Army National Guard unit- the 1st Battalion, 245th Aviation of the Oklahoma Army National Guard.
+In 1986, the 160th was renamed the 160th Aviation Group (Airborne).
+In May 1990, the unit became the 160th Special Operations Aviation Regiment (Airborne).
+As demand for highly trained Special Operations Aviation assets has increased, the regiment has activated three battalions, a new and separate detachment.
+Additionally, it has incorporated one Army National Guard unit – the 1st Battalion, 245th Aviation of the Oklahoma Army National Guard.

-Since Urgent Fury the Night Stalkers have been involved in every American conflict and many foreign brushfires.
+Since Urgent Fury, the Night Stalkers have been involved in every American conflict and many foreign brushfires.
 Earnest Will.
 Mount Hope III.
 Just Cause.
 Mogadishu.
 Relentless Strike.
-During Red Dawn a Little Bird from the Night Stalkers extracted the newly captured Saddam Hussein from his hiding place.
+During Red Dawn, a Little Bird from the Night Stalkers extracted the newly captured Saddam Hussein from his hiding place.
 Tora Bora.
 Abu Sabaya.
 Gulf Wars I and II.
 Too many combat rescues to count.
 Red Wings and Lone Survivor.
 Vigilant Harvest.
 Abu Kamal.
 Celestial Balance.
-Operation Geronimo and Bin laden.
+Operation Geronimo and bin Laden.
 Operation Jubilee.
 Inherent Resolve.
 Enduring Freedom.
-These badasses have been there, done that, and they have all the badass T shirts!
+Abu Bakr al-Baghdadi.
+Operation Kayla Mueller.
+Operation Absolute Resolve.
+These badasses have been there, done that, and they have all the badass T-shirts!